wzwvv/CST/README.md

 <p align="center"><font color="gray">Figure 2: Gaps for successful cross-species knowledge transfer in algorithm design.

 ## Proposed Framework
-We propose the ResizeNet+MSA approach to enable epilepsy pattern transfer across species and modalities (see Figure 3). `rgb(9, 105, 218)**ResizeNet is highly adaptable for cross-headset/cross-dataset transfer in BCI tasks, such as cross-headset motor imagery (MI) classification.
+We propose the ResizeNet+MSA approach to enable epilepsy pattern transfer across species and modalities (see Figure 3). \
+`**ResizeNet is highly adaptable for cross-headset/cross-dataset transfer in BCI tasks, such as cross-headset motor imagery (MI) classification.
 We are actively exploring its applications in broader domains.**`

 <img width="1256" alt="image" src="https://github.com/user-attachments/assets/314659a4-4e1a-4fef-9a30-329b323161f9" />
 <p align="center"><font color="gray">Figure 3: The framework of cross-species and cross-modality transfer network utilizes intracranial/scalp EEG data from canines and humans (left).
 ResizeNet, which projects EEG signals of the species with higher dimensionality to a lower dimensionality to match their feature spaces (right).